-Clearly, we do NOT want the above heavy metals in our body but it’s not easy to know if the cannabis you buy at the dispensary is free from unwanted heavy metals.
-There is a serious lack of state and federal regulations when it comes to lab testing, and this part of the cannabis industry is still in its early stage.
+Clearly, we do NOT want the above heavy metals in our body but it’s not easy to know if the flower you buy at the dispensary is free from unwanted heavy metals.
+There is a serious lack of state and federal regulations when it comes to lab testing, and this part of the industry is still in its early stage.
 There has been a growth of independent laboratories dedicated to testing to fill this void and ensure patient safety; however, many of these laboratories only test for pesticides and molds and not for heavy metals.

 There are some simple remedies to growing clean pot.
 Try to avoid using tap, well or rain water.
 Reverse osmosis or demineralized water is free from heavy metals, although RO water is by far the cheapest option.
 Know your media - clearly the use of soil or soilless media is going to bring more heavy metals into your weed than most inert, unamended media.
 Growing using a water culture style (deep water culture, aeroponics, NFT) combined with RO water is definitely your best bet.
 Then there are your fertilizers to consider.
 Some ‘so called’ organic fertilizers seem to be the worst culprits for heavy metal content.
 For example, fish, depending on its origin, can have high mercury content, while bat guano is notorious for excess arsenic and several other natsy metals., and low quality mineral fertilizers that typically use cheap grade elements to cut costs should also be avoided as they can bring unwelcome metals too!
 Given the multitude of ways heavy metals can be found in fertilizers, both organic and inorganic, state agricultural departments have set maximum allowable limits to protect the environment and of course, us!

-American made Dutch Master Nutrients is one of the rare cannabis-specific fertilizer manufacturers that proudly lists its heavy metal analytical reports for all products on their website showing zero detectable unwanted heavy metals!
+American made Dutch Master Nutrients is one of the rare fertilizer manufacturers that proudly lists its heavy metal analytical reports for all products on their website showing zero detectable unwanted heavy metals!
 A true testament to the high quality ingredients employed.